 Each year over 300,000 reticulated python skins are legally traded under the CITES authority.
 All of the python skins that Rojé offers abide by origin country laws, as well as U.S. State and Federal laws.
-CITES offical’s inspect prior to leaving the origin country, at our tannery, and prior to entering into the U.S. or final destination country.
-We stock and offer both Indonesian and Malaysian origin python skins, important only for EU customers: EU customers will have their skins or products made from Malaysian origin skins confiscated if shipped with a Malaysian CITES, as there is still an active ban in the EU.
+CITES officials inspect prior to leaving the origin country, at our tannery, and prior to entering into the U.S. or final destination country.
+We stock and offer both Indonesian and Malaysian origin python skins; this is important only for EU customers: EU customers will have their skins or products made from Malaysian origin skins confiscated if shipped with a Malaysian CITES, as there is still an active ban in the EU.
 We also adhere to California State law and will not ship to any California address.

 Choosing the Correct Python Cut